flanksource/canary-checker/README.md

 | timeout |  | int | Yes |
 | thresholdMillis |  | int | Yes |

-### Containerd Pull - Pull an image using containerd
+### Containerd Pull: Pull an image using containerd

 This check will try to pull a Docker image from specified registry using containers and then verify its checksum and size.